 Sarah leads the Farmer-Led Research Program and supports research components of EFAO’s training programs, including the Soil Health Benchmark Study.

-Sarah holds a Ph.D. in Soil Microbial Ecology from Iowa State University.
+Sarah holds a Ph.D. in Soil Microbial Ecology from Iowa State University with experience designing and teaching undergraduate courses, graduate seminars and outreach programming.
 Originally from Toronto, Sarah spent 10 years in Iowa, where she studied soil microbes and learned about Big Ag and local food.
 Through her involvement with Practical Farmers of Iowa, she also saw the power of farmer-to-farmer networks and farmer-led research.
 In 2015, Sarah moved back to Ontario and launched EFAO’s Farmer-Led Research Program, where she continues to support the curiosity and innovative spirit of ecological farmers in Ontario.
 When she’s not geeking out on research, you can find Sarah on her farm, Three Ridges Ecological Farm, where she grows pasture-raised livestock and diverse perennials with her partner, Drake Larsen.

 Martina maintains the daily behind-the-scenes operations that keep EFAO running smoothly, manages the member database, and publishes EFAO’s e-newsletters, as well as being a support to other members of the team in their roles.